aidatorajiro/rpizero-linux-build/README.md

 - `host_scripts/`: scripts to be run from the remote computer that will control raspberry pi
   - `qt.py`: Use PyQt5 to synchronize keyboard input and mouse movement
+    USAGE: Alt+G to toggle mouse grabbing.
+After switching mouse grabbing on, just type text or moving mouse.
+Note that on MacOS, CTRL is interpreted as WINDOWS key, and COMMAND is interpreted as CTRL key.
   - `mouse.py`: Use Xlib to synchronize mouse movement